mrellipse/toucan/README.md

 # Toucan

-This is a multi-project .Net Core template.

-Designed to help when developing an SPA application using SOLID principles
+This is a multi-project .Net Core template designed as a starting point for building an SPA application using SOLID principles.

 ## Getting Started